User0k/webtales.dev/public/posts/add-eslint-custom-rule/index.md

 ## Starting to create your own rule

-It\`s time to consider creating your own rule.
+It's time to consider creating your own rule.
 I would like to create a rule that restricts any imports from a specific folder.
 Why?
 This can violate encapsulation or dependency management.

 The rule object [consists of two things](https://eslint.org/docs/latest/extend/custom-rules#rule-structure): an optional `meta` object and a `create` method where we will write all the logic.
 Add this line `/** @type {import('eslint').Rule.RuleModule} */` at the beginning of the file with your rule.
 This will facilitate the definition of the rule object.
 While the `meta` object is optional, it is recommended to include it.
 I will fill these properties: